tarwn/lessthandot-hugo/blogs/content/posts/2013-10-09-angularjs-vs-knockout-validation-3.md

 Knockout-validation and Angular both require less work than rolling your own.
 Angular seems to have a fixed method of operating while Knockout-validation has a higher level of configuration and is easier to add additional validation methods to.

 I personally have issues with both methods.
-I don&#8217;t like that an invalid entry causes changes to propagate (whether bad values or _undefined_) into the rest of the model.
-I also don&#8217;t like the use of HTML directives for defining requirements, it ties the view more intimately to the model in Angular&#8217;s case (which is common for the MVC pattern) and loses some of the MVVM separation I would expect for knockout.
+I don't like that an invalid entry causes changes to propagate (whether bad values or _undefined_) into the rest of the model.
+I also don't like the use of HTML directives for defining requirements, it ties the view more intimately to the model in Angular's case (which is common for the MVC pattern) and loses some of the MVVM separation I would expect for knockout.

 My preference in both cases would be to define these at the model or viewmodel level (which knockout-validation supports) so that my viewmodel has validation requirements and a valid or invalid state and the view (HTML) only reflects this state.
 I would then have the choice of testing directly against raw inputs and outputs, including putting in bad values and checking formatting, or testing against the core model properties and bypassing formatting and such.